-- Peel the beets and the carrots and shred them using the grater.
+- Peel the beets and carrots and shred them using the grater.

-- Put the beet leaves and the shredded beets and carrots in the bowl, and toss them with the dressing.
+- Put the beet leaves and the shredded beets and carrots in the bowl, add the dressing, and toss to mix.

-- For each wrap, put 1/5 of the slaw, 1/5 of the sliced apples, and 1 slice of cheddar cheese inside a tortilla.
+- For each wrap, put some of the slaw, some of the sliced apples, and 1 slice of cheddar cheese inside a tortilla.
 Roll the tortilla from the bottom up, tucking in the sides as you go.
 Secure the wrap with a toothpick, if you like, and serve right away.